-Section 26 Consequences of failure to approve budget before start of budget year intervention must entail the taking of any appropriate steps to ensure a budget is approved, including dissolving the Council and appointing an administrator until a new Council can be elected, and approving a temporary budget until such new Council can adopt a permanent budget for the municipality.
+Section 26 Consequences of failure to approve budget before start of budget year

+The provincial executive must intervene in any municipality which has not approved its annual budget by the start of the relevant financial year.
+Such intervention must entail the taking of any appropriate steps to ensure a budget is approved, including dissolving the Council and appointing an administrator until a new Council can be elected, and approving a temporary budget until such new Council can adopt a permanent budget for the municipality.
 The Section also imposes restrictions on what may be spent in terms of such temporary budget.